crisp-oss/chappe/README.md

 ### How to write references?

-References are stored within `references` in your data directory.
+References are stored within `references/` in your data directory.
 A reference is stored either as an API Blueprint or Markdown file named for example `v1.md` for the API version, in a sub-directory corresponding to the name of the API, eg. `rest-api`.
 The sub-directory structure directly maps to the final URL that you get: for instance `references/rest-api/v1.md` results in eg. `http://docs.acme.com/references/rest-api/v1/`.

 #### API Blueprint references